 The best ice cream for a person with diabetes has the lowest sugar content per serving without relying on artificial sweeteners.
 To check the amount of sugar in a particular ice cream, look at the total number of carbohydrates on the nutrition label and the ingredient list.

 For someone with diabetes, the best choice is an ice cream with less than 20 g total carbohydrates in a half-cup serving.

 Almost every brand of ice cream has lots of marketing information on the container, which is designed to catch the eye.

-People with diabetes may find a product that says reduced sugar or half the calories of regular ice cream.
-Although the claims may be true that the particular product has less sugar than another variety, the actual sugar content may still be much higher than recommended per serving amount.
+People with diabetes may find product labels that boast of reduced sugar or having half the calorie content of regular ice cream.
+Although the claims may be true, the actual sugar content may still be much higher than the recommended amount per serving.

 Fat and protein level

-The amount of protein and fat in the ice cream can have a direct impact on how fast sugar is absorbed in the body.
-In general, if the fat and protein contents are higher than average, the sugar from each serving will be absorbed more slowly.
+The amount of protein and fat in the ice cream can have a direct impact on the speed of sugar absorption in the body.
+High fat and protein content generally support

-Diabetes-friendly desserts are available in most stores and can be made at home as easily as any other desserts.
-Some things to consider when looking for other sweet options include:
+Diabetes-friendly desserts are available in most stores and are as easy to prepare at home as any other sweet treat.

 - Total protein: The amount of protein in a dessert can help slow the absorption of sugar into the bloodstream.

-- Use of natural sweeteners: Although artificial sweeteners are readily available in most stores and in many light and no-sugar-added ice cream options, they are not highly recommended in the medical community.
+- Use of natural sweeteners: Although artificial sweeteners are readily available in most stores and in many light and no-added-sugar ice cream options, the medical community do not recommend them.